tylrjarvis/ArcadeApp/README.md

 4. Modify the includes in 'c_cpp_properties.json' and 'tasks.json' to point to the SDL3 library
 5. Modify the libs section in 'tasks.json' to point to the SDL3 library
 6. Run the program from the entry point on ArcadeApp.cpp

+NOTE: The SDL3.dll may need to be placed in the project root